OpenEnergyTools/open-scd-core/API.md

 ## Missing

-### Events for adding and removing plugins

-This is still needed if we want to enable plugins themselves to manage other plugins.

 ### Plugin manifest, searchable plugin store

 This is still needed if we want to enable plugins to be installed and updated from within OpenSCD.
-If the above is implemented, this could be done by a plugin itself.
-Otherwise, this could be done by the OpenSCD distribution.
+This could be done by a "plugin management" or "plugin store" plugin.
+Otherwise, this could be done by the OpenSCD distribution itself.

 A good candidate for a plugin manifest format is the Plugin type defined above, with the addition of a `kind` flag indicating whether it is a `"menu"` or `"editor"` plugin (or maybe `"both"`), and possibly a `version` property.